immafirestarter-zz/Project-Z/README.md

 # Project-Z

 An iphone side scroller game similar to Mario but in a ninjastic way.
 You play as a ninja jumping through the forest of doom, fighting Oni's and gathering powerup's.
-Your task is to find the 'mystical' key and venture through the forest to get to THE door where you will find peace and tranquility !
+Your task is to find the 'mystical' key and venture through the forest to get to THE door where you will find peace and tranquility!

+## Quick Start

+Download and install Xcode:

+Compile into your Xcode simulator or directly to your Iphone with a usb link.

 ## The Quest